OOPSpam/blog/_posts/2025-09-26-the-larget-card-testing-attack.md

 - Expanded gateway coverage for Unknown Origin detection
 - Added “Require valid device type” and “Minimum session page views” controls to catch more automation patterns

-If you haven’t enabled these yet, see our step‑by‑step guide: [https://www.oopspam.com/blog/how-to-stop-failed-orders-with-unknown-origin-in-woocommerce](https://www.oopspam.com/blog/how-to-stop-failed-orders-with-unknown-origin-in-woocommerce)
+If you haven’t enabled these yet, see our [step‑by‑step guide](https://www.oopspam.com/blog/how-to-stop-failed-orders-with-unknown-origin-in-woocommerce).

 ## Closing notes